 Two North Korean Christians Killed for Their Faith

-Open Doors has confirmed the deaths of two Christians in North Korea.
-One Christian was recently shot while attempting to return to China for more Bible training.
+SANTA ANA, Calif.
+(Jan.
+18, 2013) – Open Doors has confirmed the death of two Christians in North Korea.
+According to the ministry that serves persecuted Christians worldwide, one Christian was recently shot while he was on his way back to Bible training in China.
 The other died in one of North Korea’s notorious labor camps.

-Another Christian died recently in a labor camp.
-This man also studied the Bible while living in China.
-After eight months, he decided to return to North Korea.
+Another Christian recently died in a labor camp.
+This man also studied the Bible in China.
+After eight months he decided to return back to North Korea.
 According to Open Doors, he became a dedicated and faithful Christian.
-When North Korean authorities found out about his secret faith, he was sent to prison.
+However, North Korean authorities found out about his secret faith and he was sent to prison.

 “We just received an update that he was dead,” says the Open Doors worker.
 “He was terribly tortured because of his faith.
 He was also forced to do heavy labor while hardly receiving any food.
 Before his return to North Korea, he was baptized and willing to deal with the all the hardships he had to face.
 We never tell people to go back to North Korea, but he was happy to.
 We are devastated to hear about these murders.
 We know Christians die for their faith almost every day in North Korea, but it is still hard to deal with.”